craftcms/docs/docs/commerce/3.x/order-status-emails.md

 Before setting up emails for Craft Commerce.
 Ensure that your Craft CMS installation has email configured correctly.

-You can set up your email gateway by going to Settings → Email in the Control Panel.
+You can set up your email gateway by going to Settings → Email in the control panel.

 If you want to have a different From Email and From Name for your Commerce store emails, which overrides the Craft CMS email defaults, go to Commerce → Settings → General Settings and enter in your store from name and email address.